- Graduate Advisement

 - Name Change

 Before the initial registration, the student should consult with the appropriate graduate advisor.
 Academic advisement is encouraged prior to each registration.
 All students should confer with graduate advisors on a regular basis, monitor their own academic progress, and review the degree plan on a continuous basis.
-The graduate advisors can be located by accessing the desired degree program at Graduate Studies.
+The graduate advisors can be located by accessing the desired degree program at The Graduate School.

 Sam Houston State University has approval from the Texas Higher Education Coordinating Board to offer various degree programs at The Woodlands Center in The Woodlands, Texas.
 (Registration into courses at The Woodlands Center will incur additional fee.)
 During scheduled periods of registration, students may register online by selecting the My Sam link on SH homepage and then the Registration tab.
 Students will need their SamID and password to access My Sam.
 For further information please visit the Registrar's website.